pavelbelonosov/UPOS_Config_Tool/README.md

 # UPOS Config Tool

-Tiny util-application for Sberbank engineers with Java 17+, JavaFX 17+ and GraalVM 21.
-Short overview [youTube](https://youtu.be/pmKebW8tYA8).
+Tiny util-application for Sberbank engineers with Java 17+, JavaFX 17+ and GluonFX.
+Short overview is available on[youTube](https://youtu.be/pmKebW8tYA8).

 ## Description